gonza0305/trend-analysis/README.md

 Spark job which produces historical trend comparison for last week.
 The output is written in a flat file with two line result, each line should start with the topic and their historical trend for last 7 days.

+### AWS integration
+Pushing the branch into the project deploys the project to AWS.
+CodeBuild is activated, which creates the DockerImage of the project, which is stored in ECR and we can then run it in ECS.